fekoneko/pixiv-powerful-viewer/README.md

 > I didn't really ask for permission, but they're the great artist, I encourage you to [check out their work](https://www.pixiv.net/users/1688603) :)

 > [!NOTE]
 > Also these screenshots were taken on the _Electron_ version of the app.
-Sinse then I decided to move it to _Tauri_, but it looks mostly the same still
+Sinse then I decided to move it to _Tauri_ and changed the colors a bit.
+I hope I'll retake these screenshots before release :)

 ![image](https://github.com/fekoneko/pixiv-powerful-viewer/assets/55813967/f90a36f0-162d-419d-936d-ccf0a970b090)